inducer/lecture-tube/README.md

 ## Recovering from accidents

-### I recorded with an audio rate that is not an integer multiple of my frame rate.
+### I recorded with an audio rate that is not an integer multiple of my frame rate

 Some part of your video processing pipeline will drop frames on you, and audio/video sync will be ever so slightly off.
 If you recorded with a